auth0/Auth0.Android/README.md

     })
 ```

+**Note:** This method is not thread-safe.
+Attempting to save credentials multiple times in a short period or from different threads can cause issues like invalidating valid stored tokens.

 3. **Check credentials existence:**
 There are cases were you just want to check if a user session is still valid (i.e. to know if you should present the login screen or the main screen).
 For convenience, we include a `hasValidCredentials` method that can let you know in advance if a non-expired token is available without making an additional network call.
 The same rules of the `getCredentials` method apply: